robang74/roberto-a-foglietta/sailfish-os-quick-start-guide.md

 * Downloading and installing `APK`s from untrusted sources can seriously harm your privacy and security.
 In the best case, you will miss important future updates.
 Moreover, by default, this practice is not allowed unless you enable the option of *Allow to install from untrusted sources* but do not do that after this device post-installation customization.

 * it is suggested to restore the `/bin/bash` symlink to the real `bash` shell by executing `devel-su pkcon remove busybox-symlinks-bash`.
-This may influence the whole system, but you can revert back to the system by reinstalling that package using `install` instead of `remove`: easy to do and easy to undo.
+This may influence the whole system, but you can revert back to the system by reinstalling that package using `install` instead of `remove`: easy to do and to undo.

 In conclusion, add to the top menu these two voices: